Baku Security Forum

 The Baku Security Forum is an international platform dedicated to global and regional security issues.
 It brings together representatives of intelligence and security agencies from various countries to discuss contemporary security challenges, exchange perspectives, and foster cooperation.
 The forum is organized by the State Security Service of the Azerbaijan.

 Background

 In the early 21st century, growing geopolitical tensions, regional conflicts, terrorism, and emerging threats to the international security underscored the need for enhanced interstate cooperation.
 To address these challenges, Azerbaijan launched the Baku Security Forum as a platform for dialogue among security and intelligence communities.
 The forum upholds the principles of constructive dialogue, mutual understanding, and international cooperation.

 Objectives

-The Baku Security Forum forum provides a venue for:
+The Baku Security Forum provides a venue for: